What is an irritable uterus?

-A twin pregnancy is an entirely different ballgame than a singleton.
+Has someone told you that you have an irritable Uterus?
+Are you pregnant with twins?
+Did you know that a twin pregnancy is an entirely different ballgame than a singleton?
 More tests, more monitoring, more possibility for complications.
 Something you might experience during a twin pregnancy is called irritable uterus, or uterine irritability, when regular contractions occur but there is no labor or cervical change.

 I had two incidences of regular contractions during my pregnancy with my twins (I never had any with my singletons).
 The first was at 31 weeks gestation.
 I had regular contractions every five minutes for an hour, and no amount of rest helped them go away.

 I felt so sure I was in preterm labor those two times, but in reality, I believe I just had an irritable uterus.
 The contractions were regular, but they never got stronger or longer like true labor contractions and they didn’t cause any cervical change.
 But they still landed me in the hospital twice.

-- Make sure to stay hydrated.
+If you have an irritable uterus, make sure to stay hydrated.
 Dehydration can cause or make contractions worse.
 I have heard it recommended to drink at least a gallon of water a day when pregnant with twins.
 That may seem like a lot, but it is manageable if spaced throughout the day, and you will probably be thirsty enough to drink that much, too.

-- Rest, rest, and rest.
+Irritable uterus?
+Rest, rest, and rest.
 I think what helped me carry my twins to term was in large part due to getting a lot of rest.
 I was never placed on bed rest, but I did spend a lot of time taking it easy on the couch or in bed.
 Rest may not help irritable uterus, but it is still a good idea to pay attention to when your body needs it.
 Carrying twins is like running a marathon.
 It is a lot of work on your body, and you are still using a lot of energy even when you are not doing anything but resting.

-Avoid extra pressure on your uterus.
+Avoid extra pressure on your uterus when you have an irritable uterus.
 Empty your bladder frequently and eat small, frequent, easy to digest meals.
 Anything that puts extra pressure on your uterus could cause contractions, so these tips can help prevent that.
 Additionally, urinary tract infections (UTIs) are very common during pregnancy, and emptying your bladder frequently can help to prevent them. irritable uterus